Just Imagine...: Aquaman

 Marine biologist Ramon Raymond is experimenting with dolphin DNA to see if humans can live underwater and decides to use himself as a test subject.
-But when he swims through a glowing patch of seawater, he finds he can now transform into a being of living water.
+When he swims through a glowing patch of seawater, he finds he can now transform into a being of living water.
 This version is co-created with Scott McDaniel and is based on the Mort Weisinger-Paul Norris character.

 Catwoman

-Supermodel Joanie Jordan and her cat Ebony are struck by strange green lightning, creating a link between them and giving Jordan catlike abilities, including super-agility, heightened senses and razor-sharp claws.
+Supermodel Joanie Jordan and her cat Ebony are struck by strange green lightning, creating a link between them and giving Jordan catlike abilities, including super-agility, heightened senses, and razor-sharp claws.
 This version is co-created with Chris Bachalo and is based on the Bob Kane/Bill Finger character.

 Sandman

 On a crewed mission to investigate Saturn's largest moon Titan, astronaut Col. Larry Wilton is out on a spacewalk when his tether is cut by his traitorous colleague, Maj.
 Bryan Bleier.
-Left for dead, Wilton instead drifts into a mysterious green cloud and finds himself in a bizarre realm that he had always dreamed of as a child.
+Left for dead, Wilton drifts into a mysterious green cloud and finds himself in a bizarre realm that he had dreamt of as a child.
 It is here that a beautiful girl named Melana grants him the powers of the Sandman.
 This version is co-created with Walt Simonson and is based on the Gardner Fox-Allen Bert Christman character.

 Crisis

-Debuted in Just Imagine Stan Lee with John Cassaday Creating Crisis (September 2002).
+Crisis debuted in Just Imagine Stan Lee with John Cassaday Creating Crisis (September 2002).

 When one of the Inca hawk runes is stolen, Wonder Woman summons all of Earth's new heroes.
-The Sandman arrives with Darrk's body and warns them of the coming of Darrk's master: a being called Crisis.
-Crisis arrives on Earth and only the Justice League can stop him...or they could, if there was not a traitor in their midst.
+The Sandman arrives with Darrk's body and warns them that Crisis—now Darrk's master—is coming.
+Worse still, the Justice League has a traitor in their midst.

-In this issue, which is the end of the story, there are other versions of some of DC's other characters: the Oracle, the Phantom Stranger, Hawkman and the Atom.
+In this issue, which is the end of the story, there are other versions of some of DC's other characters: the Oracle, the Phantom Stranger, Hawkman, and the Atom.